-What is Wishbone Offense in Football?
+What is the Wishbone Offense in Football?

 The wishbone offense was created by University of Texas assistant Emory Bellard in an attempt to revive the troubled Longhorns’ offense.
-Because the team had so many talented running backs, they decided to place three gifted rushers in the backfield.
+Since the team had so many talented running backs, they decided to place three gifted rushers in the backfield.
 This triple-option attack went on to win Texas back-to-back National Championships before earning the name “Wishbone.”

 In the 70s and 80s, this explosive offense took collegiate football by storm, as teams struggled to slow it down defensively.
-In today’s game, teams lean more on the passing game so we have seen the use of this formation die down.
-Certain teams such as Army and Navy still utilize the wishbone offense today.
+In today’s game, teams lean much more on the passing game, so usage of this formation has died down.
+Certain teams, such as the Army and Navy teams, still utilize the wishbone offense today.